sibiaadharsh/githubsibi1/README.md

 A few resources to get you started if this is your first Flutter project:

+Google fonts packafge
+Polyline points
+this app is used for creating markers for two difernt locations based on latitude and longitude, also this project aims to display custom info window upon selection of the location- to display image- photo view package for zoom in zoom out - camera controller widget is incorporated.

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)